idankor/blog/content/chapters/_index.md

 ---
-title: "The Road to the Free-Energy Principle"
+title: "The Road to Free-Energy"
 ---